tetratelabs/wazero/RATIONALE.md

 either 1 engine with 1 store and multiple modules, or 1 engine with many stores, each having 1 non-host module.
 In worst case, a user can use multiple runtimes until "multi-store" is better understood.

-If later, we have demand for multiple stores, that can be accomplished by overload.
-Ex. `Runtime.InstantiateInStore` or `Runtime.Store(name) Store`.
+If later, we have demand for multiple stores, that can be accomplished by overload. e.g. `Runtime.InstantiateInStore` or `Runtime.Store(name) Store`.

 ## wazeroir